 Following the sale, the original agent contacted Yousef and informed him that their contract guaranteed that agent exclusive rights to the commission on any home Yousef would purchase.
 The agent sent a demand letter for $17,000 in commission, and issued proceedings in small claims court.

-Yousef called DAS and explained the situation.
+Yousef called the Legal Helpline and explained the situation.
 A DAS lawyer responded to the agent’s claim and the case was dismissed on the basis that the agent had not upheld his end of the contract or properly explained the contract to Yousef.
 If Yousef had taken action without DAS, the case would have cost him approximately $7,000 in legal fees.

 Within three months, the dispute was resolved and Heather received double the amount she was originally offered.
 Without a DAS Legal Expense Insurance policy, this would have costed Heather more than $2,000 in legal fees.